Designer Bio

 Felice Information Design is a culmination of my lifelong passion for combining information with design to inspire learning in myself and others.

-I remember sitting on the floor of my first-grade class coatroom, arranging cut pieces of paper to help a classmate understand fractions.
+I sat on the floor of my first-grade class coatroom, arranging cut pieces of paper to help a classmate understand fractions.
 For my undergraduate physics problem sets, I spent as much time on the pen-and-ink line drawings that helped me to clarify and convey my thinking as I did on the problems themselves.
 My high school geometry students learned about tessellation by creating stained glass art that hung in our windows.

 As my professional career grew and diversified into professional science, scientific writing, research mentorship, and program leadership, the impact of high-quality visual communication on my success - and that of my peers and colleagues - was undeniable.